Kkritos/Rapster/README.md

 The repository provides the source code files for the current version in ``rapster/`` and all necessary data files in the ``Data/`` folder, for the rapid evolution of dense star cluster environments and the dynamical assembly of compact-object coalescences and tidal disruption events.

-The modeling accounts for the necessary physical processes for forming compact-object binaries and cluster evolution employing semi-analytic prescriptions described in Sec.
+The modeling accounts for the necessary physical processes governing the formation of compact-object binaries and cluster evolution, employing semi-analytic prescriptions described in Sec.
 2 of [K. Kritos et al. PRD (2024)](https://arxiv.org/abs/2210.10055).
 This is our code paper, which we wrote together with Vladirim Strokov, Vishal Baibhav, and Emanuele Berti.

 ##### Note: